zachmccabe/zachmccabe.github.io/_briars/briars.md

 <span class="lede">Briars is 1 part diary, 1 part social publishing experiment.</span>

 Call it meditation, gratitude, delight.
-Call it what you want.
 I do this to remind myself of the remarkable world right in front of me.
 Figured I’d bring a few friends along for the ride.

 Here are my project notes.